persinammon4/capstone-snake-game/README.md

 3. Compile `cd build && cmake .. && make`.
 4. Run `./SnakeGame`

+## Testing

+This is a freeform game project, so human input and observation is required for testing (not as simple as automatically running a test suite from command line).
+Recording scores and gameplay logic are both based on human input.
+Reading and writing files can be tested with unit tests, but it was faster to visually inspect (this being a personal project, not professional).

+1. In `main.cpp`, pass in the two game mode parameters that you want to test.
+2. To add a new environment (of obstacles and whether to have an AI controlled competitor snake), go to `scenario.h`, write a new `GameEnv[x]` where x is an unused positive integer, and change the order of the method names in the vector to guarantee your function will be used to populate the game.
+Include an invariant to ensure the correct game mode is set.
+3. Comment out the GUI in `main.cpp` if necessary.
+4. Build and run.

 ## Notes

+- This project was amenable to being solved quickly, because of the separation of concerns already built in (e.g. Renderer only renders a snapshot of abstract objects, imports go in header files, leaderboard is a file writer independent of other parts of the game, snake collision logic is all in one area, abstract object movement is handled inside of the object itself through the Update method, controller just needs directions fed into it allowing for A* to only focus on returning directions instead of handling updating the points themselves, GUI can be the last to be implemented).

 - Figured out how to make flashing colored items!
 Have two `SDL_SetRenderDrawColor`s next to each other and it will effectively be a strobe light!
 - `Renderer` and `Controller` don't own any of the class representations e.g. Snake, Obstacle.
 They just take in references or copies and either draw out a renderering from a `const` object or mutate values within the object.
 The food is implemented as an `SDL_Point` and not a class, which is perfect, but for some reason it's being passed in as a reference to